MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-pipeline-component.md

 ---

-## Build pipeline jobs with nested components
+## Build pipeline jobs with pipeline components

 You can define multiple steps as a pipeline component, and then use the multistep component like any other component to build a pipeline job.